 An Overview of the Cops TV Series

 The Cops TV series follows police officers, constables, and sheriff’s deputies during patrols and other police activities.
-It is one of the longest-running television programs in the United States and the second longest-running show on Fox, and along with America’s Most Wanted, the first of the longest unchanged nightly schedule (Fox’s Saturday night) currently on American broadcast television.
+It was one of the longest-running television programs in the United States.
+Also, the series was the second longest-running show on Fox, along with America’s Most Wanted, the first of the longest unchanged nightly schedule (Fox’s Saturday night) on American television.

-The television show was created by John Langley and Malcolm Barbour, it premiered on Saturday March 11, 1989, and has aired 750 episodes as of March 21, 2009.
-It won the American Television Award in 1993, and has earned four Emmy nominations.
-On September 30, 2007, COPS began its 20th season with a highlight episode called “20 Years Caught on Tape”.
+John Langley and Malcolm Barbour created the television show.
+It premiered on Saturday, March 11, 1989, and aired 750 episodes as of March 21, 2009.
+It won the American Television Award in 1993 and earned four Emmy nominations.
+On September 30, 2007, Cops began its 20th season with a highlight episode, “20 Years Caught on Tape”.

-The show follows officers in 140 different cities in the United States, and also has filmed in Hong Kong, London, and the former Soviet Union.
-Each episode of Cops is approximately 22 minutes in length, and typically consists of three segments, with each segment being one or two self-contained police incidents.
+The show follows officers in 140 different cities in the United States and has filmed in Hong Kong, London, and the former Soviet Union.
+Each episode of Cops is approximately 22 minutes long and typically consists of three segments, each being one or two self-contained police incidents.

-It is generally considered a “fun” show to watch because the show portrays criminals acting foolishly, by either avoiding arrest, leading police officers on high speed chases and other acts of stupidity.
-However, the show is sometimes criticized for making car crashes and injuries into a source of humor and entertainment.
+The show portrays criminals acting foolishly by avoiding arrest, leading police officers on high-speed chases, and other criminal acts.
+However, the show is sometimes criticized for making car crashes and injuries a source of humor and entertainment.
 On the one hand, the show is praised for capturing what it is like on the streets for police officers.
 On the other hand, many feel the show depicts and even reinforces racial bias.

 List of Cops TV Series Episodes

 The Cops TV series ran for an impressive 39 seasons with a whopping 1,039 episodes.
 Each individual episode is 30 minutes long.
-Amazon Video currently has 13 seasons available to watch online.
+Amazon Video currently has 13 seasons available to watch on Amazon Video.

 Cops Television Series Season Episodes on DVD

 The series is also available on DVD.
-In addition to the season episodes, the following special editions are available: Cops: 20th Anniversary Edition on DVD, Cops 3-Pack on DVD Bad Girls / Caught in the Act / Shots Fired (Includes additional footage that is considered “too hot for TV”).
-Cops: Bad Girls, which focuses on females who break the law and get arrested.
+In addition to the season episodes, the following special editions are available: Cops: 20th Anniversary Edition on DVD, Cops 3-Pack on DVD, Bad Girls / Caught in the Act / Shots Fired (Includes additional footage that is considered “too hot for TV”).
+Cops: Bad Girls focuses on females who break the law and get arrested.

-Given that the Cops TV series ran for so many seasons, there are a large number of production companies and executive producers involved with its production.
-Production companies in order of production rights include: Barbour/Langley Productions, Fox Television Stations, 20th Century Fox Television, 20th Television, Langley Productions, Spike Original Productions, and currently the Paramount Network Original Productions.
-The distributors include, 20th Century Fox Television, 20th Television, and currently CBS Television Distribution.
+Given that the Cops TV series ran for so many reasons, many production companies and executive producers were involved with its production.
+Production companies in order of production rights include Barbour/Langley Productions, Fox Television Stations, 20th Century Fox Television, 20th Television, Langley Productions, Spike Original Productions, and currently the Paramount Network Original Productions.
+The distributors include 20th Century Fox Television, 20th Television, and currently, CBS Television Distribution.

 - In 1993, it won the American Television Award for the Best Edited Reality TV Series